 Things To Watch Out For When Adding Colors

 Once you start using this technique, you’ll find it hard to stop, but don’t get too carried away!
-For example, when adding color into a scene, you’ll want to be careful about “spill”.
+For example, when adding color to a scene, you’ll want to be careful about “spill”.
 In this image, I made sure to erase the green and red off of my subject using the erase brush in the Graduated Filter tool.
 Here you can see the mask for the green graduated filter.
 If I hadn’t erased a portion of it, it would have gone across his face, tinting it green.

 Another thing you’ll want to be careful of is using too much color.
 The point of adding color is to enhance the image.
-Adding too much color, or the wrong color, can easily detract from the image.
+Adding too much color, or the wrong color can easily detract from the image.
 In this image, the before is my original edit, with just enough green and “sunlight” to improve the look of the image.
 The after has an over-saturated sunlight effect on the right and the red on the left doesn’t really work with the image, even though the bush on the left does have a bit of red in it.

 I hope that you’ve found this introduction to adding color to your images informational and helpful.
-Once I realized that this was possible, I found myself using it in on many images from every session.
-Regardless of what type of photography you do, hopefully you’ll be able to use these techniques and add a splash of color to your images as well!
+Once I realized that this was possible, I found myself using it on many images from every session.
+Regardless of what type of photography you do, hopefully, you’ll be able to use these techniques and add a splash of color to your images as well!